IIIF/api/source/extension/georef/index.md

 ### 3.6 The `transformation` Property

-The `transformation` property is defined by this document in order to supply the preferred transformation algoritm that is used to create a complete mapping from pixel coordinates to geographic coordinates (and vice versa), based on a list of GCPs.
+The `transformation` property is defined by this document in order to supply the preferred transformation algoritm that is used to create a complete mapping from pixel coordinates to geographic coordinates (and vice versa) based on a list of GCPs.
 The value for `transformation` is a JSON object which includes the properties `type` and `options`.
-The property _MAY_ be added to the Feature Collection used in the Web Annotation `body` and clients _MAY_ use the information in the object.
+The property _MAY_ be added to the Feature Collection used in the Georef Annotation `body` and clients _MAY_ use the information in the object.

-If a transformation algorithm is not provided, clients _SHOULD_ use their default algorithm if they are using a Georef Annotatiopn to transform between pixel coordinates and geographic coordinates.
-Similarly, if the supplied transformation algorithm is not implemented by a client, this default algorithm _SHOULD_ be used as well.
+If a transformation algorithm is not provided, clients _SHOULD_ use their default algorithm if they are using a Georef Annotation to transform between pixel coordinates and geographic coordinates.
+Similarly, if the supplied transformation algorithm is not implemented by a client, the default algorithm _SHOULD_ be used as well.

 For more details about different transformation algorithms, see the [Implementation Notes](#6-implementation-notes) section.

-The name of the preferred transformation algoritm is stored in the `type` property inside the `transformation` JSON object.
+The name of the preferred transformation algorithm is stored in the `type` property inside the `transformation` JSON object.
 Typical values include but are not limited to:

 | Transformation type          | Description                                                       | Options  |
 |------------------------------|-------------------------------------------------------------------|----------|